jadedocelot/Bin2rong/python/Udemy/Learn_Python_Programming_StepByStep/15_object_oriented_concepts/README.md

 test3 = int(input("What was your score for test 3: "))

-s1 = shitHead(name,rollno,std) # s1 This will issue the value of our __init__ method within our "shitHead" class and use our name,rollno,std (INPUT) values as arguments BUT its also stores the the "shitHead" class in it's entirety total = s1.total_marks(test1,test2,test3) # "Total" will store the value of the "total_marks" method within "s1"(which stores "shitHead") use our test1,test2,test3 (INPUT) values as arguments BUT its also stores the the "shitHead" class in it's entirety average_marks = s1.average(total) #"average_marks" will store the "total_marks" method within "s1" which stores the "shitHead" class, it will use the value within the "total" variable as its argument
+s1 = shitHead(name,rollno,std) # s1 This will issue the value of our __init__ method within our "shitHead" class and use our name,rollno,std (INPUT) values as arguments BUT its also stores the the "shitHead" class in it's entirety
+	# 'total is now an instance'
+total = s1.total_marks(test1,test2,test3) # "Total" will store the value of the "total_marks" method within "s1"(which stores "shitHead") use our test1,test2,test3 (INPUT) values as arguments BUT its also stores the the "shitHead" class in it's entirety
+	# average_marks is now an instance
+average_marks = s1.average(total) #"average_marks" will store the "total_marks" method within "s1" which stores the "shitHead" class, it will use the value within the "total" variable as its argument

 s1.display() # "avtivate" "display" within "s1" which stores the "shitHead" class, the funcions within this method will print out  a string